cloudflare/cloudflare-docs-engine/src/content/docs-engine/docs-flavored-markdown.md

 ### Additional properties for tutorials

-Tutorials additionally have three properties which are used to sort and display them inside the [Tutorials](/tutorials) overview page.
+Tutorials additionally have two properties which are used to sort and display them inside the [Tutorials](/tutorials) overview page.

 ```txt
 frontmatter {